bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 * Serial3 on pins 15 (RX) and 14 (TX).

 Arduino non-Mega:
-You cannot use Serial1, so you need to use Serial, which does not allow for debugging via serial.
+You cannot use Serial1, so you need to use Serial(0), which does not allow for combined debugging via serial.

 ## Where did you find all the information about the bus?
 http://www.mikrocontroller.net/topic/309075